 The Criminal Division is responsible for all criminal investigations and prosecutions handled by the United States Attorney's Office for the District of Utah.

-Asset Forfeiture Section
+Asset Forfeiture Unit

 The Asset Forfeiture Unit investigates and prosecutes both civil and criminal cases that involve the possible forfeiture of real property, currency, vehicles, and other items of value.

 Within the Criminal Division, all appeals are routinely assigned to appellate attorneys within the Appellate Section who brief and argue the cases before the Tenth Circuit Court of Appeals.
 The Appellate Section also conducts an independent review of all District of Utah court decisions adverse to the government and provides training to the Criminal Division on new appellate decisions and potential appellate issues.